MJspitta/alx-low_level_programming/0x00-hello_world/README.md

 4. Write a C program that prints a statement using puts function
 5. Write a C program that prints a statement using printf function
 6. Print the size of various types on the computer it is compiled and run on
+100. Generate assembly code of a C code in Intel syntax